jcchurch/APSUWebCamp/Slides/Day03-SemanticTags.md

 - If it helps, go find some images for your website.

 # Coding Time

+## Start a new website.

+Let's return to VS Code and start a new HTML file.

 ## Let's code the header section.